owncloud/ios-library/Doc_Changelog.md

 ## What's new in 2.0.0 version

-- Updated AFNetworking library v3.0
+- Updated AFNetworking library v3.1.0
 - All the network request made using NSOperation was modified to use NSURLSession
 - The ownCloud library it is ready to be used on Apple TV and Apple Watch
 - The download and upload now return the NSURLSessionTask to be canceled instead the NSOperation
+- Updated share parser

 ## 1.2.1 version